 MG signing off (for the weekend)

-Editor’s Notes: (1) Consistently closing unused applications closed will also keep your Mac running snappier; (2) You have to install Onyx before using it – best to drag into the Applications/Utilities directory.
+Editor’s Notes: (1) Consistently closing unused applications will also keep your Mac running snappier; (2) You have to install Onyx before using it – best to drag into the Applications/Utilities directory.